The History Department offers several degree options for graduate historical study.

 Minimal TOEFL score requirements:

-With rare exceptions, the Department offers a minimum 4 years of support to all full-time PhD students, usually through Teaching Assistantships, plus a full tuition scholarship.
+The Department offers a minimum 4 years of support to all full-time PhD students, with rare exceptions.
+Funding typically takes the form of Teaching Assistantships and Research Fellowships, plus a full tuition scholarship.

 Teaching Assistants are required to teach, usually as assistants to History Department Professors in American History Surveys or in History General Education courses.
 Teaching assistants are required to attend lectures and supervise two to three recitation sections per semester.